thejimmyg/express-mustache-overlays/README.md

 ### 0.5.0 2019-02-06

 * Complete refactor.
 See old `CHANGELOG.md` for older changes.
+Removed all functionality apart from the overlays behaviour.
+See `express-public-files-overlays` for static file serving.